TheAssassin/prebuilt-kf5/README.md

 ## Disclaimer

-The builds provided by this script are not provided officially by the KF5 project.
-They are built automatically by GitHub actions.
+The builds provided by this script are not provided officially by the KDE project.
+They are built automatically on GitHub actions.

+## Acknowledgements

+This work was partly inspired by https://github.com/chigraph/precompiled-kf5-linux.

 ## Usage